-A simple way to do this is to ask employees to rate their job satisfaction and performance and what would make it better.
-Also ask them to comment on your current training programme and whether it's supporting their career goals.
+A simple way to do this is to ask employees to rate their job satisfaction and performance and then ask them what would make it better.
+Also ask them to comment on your current training and development programme and to understand whether it's supporting their career goals.

-Don’t restrict your business to individual level feedback, ask managers for feedback on employees and compare with employee self-evaluation to identify differences.
+Don’t restrict your business to individual level feedback, ask managers for feedback on employees and compare that with employee self-evaluation to identify differences.
 It is equally useful to ask for employee feedback on managers.